Sheryx00/outlinevpn-vultr-terraform/README.md

 ## RUN
 1. Run `terraform init && terraform apply`
-2. Open your Outline Manager and copy the output `apiUrl` to your Outline Manager
+2. Open your Outline Manager and paste the output `apiUrl` to your Outline Manager
-3. Open your Outline Client and copy the `ss://` link.
+3. Open your Outline Client and paste the `ss://` link.
 4. Connect :)